-Analysis | The era of uncomfortable inflation is here, and it’s already changing the economy
+Analysis | The real reason inflation is becoming so worrisome: It’s getting in our heads

 Atlanta Federal Reserve President Raphael Bostic said this past week his main concern is that the longer inflation remains high, the more likely it is that businesses and workers begin to believe that inflation will not come back down.
 Then they begin to alter their habits.

-Workers are demanding pay increases since they can see their wages aren’t buying as much with so many everyday necessities costing more, including rent.
-That leads companies to hike prices more, and then workers turn around and demand another pay raise.
+Workers are demanding pay increases because they can see their wages aren’t buying as much with so many everyday necessities costing more, including rent.
+That leads companies to hike prices more, then workers turn around and demand another pay raise.
 Economists call this phenomenon a “wage-price spiral.”
 It often leads to sustained high inflation that forces the Fed to step in to stop it.
-Alternatively, consumers could pull back on spending as they fear high prices, another scenario that is harmful to the economy and could lead to a recession.
+Alternatively, consumers could pull back on spending as they worry about high prices, another scenario that is harmful to the economy and could lead to a recession.

-Already, there are signs of a psychological shift starting to occur.
+Already, there are signs of a psychological shift starting.
 Numerous polls and consumer sentiment surveys show inflation has become a top concern for many Americans.
 And people are predicting inflation will stay high.

-“During the past five months consumers have become much more concerned about rising inflation and slower wage growth and their negative impact on their living standards,” the University of Michigan Consumer Survey reported in September.
+“During the past five months consumers have become much more concerned about rising inflation and slower wage growth and their negative impact on their living standards,” the University of Michigan Surveys of Consumers said when releasing its September data.
 And this week, the New York Fed’s consumer survey showed Americans now predict 4 percent inflation for the next year and 3.4 percent for the next three years — the highest levels since the survey began in 2013.

 Businesses large and small are now openly predicting higher inflation will stick around, signaling new assumptions about the future.

 FedEx recently announced one of its heftiest price increases in years.
-Pepsi said this month the company expects “to be able to price through the inflation that we’re facing,” meaning they can largely pass it along to customers.
+Pepsi said this month the company expects “to be able to price through the inflation that we’re facing,” meaning it can largely pass it along to customers.

 America’s unemployed are sending a message: They’ll go back to work when they feel safe — and well-compensated

-Food and spice company McCormick & Co. called this the “highest inflationary period of the last decade or even two.”
-The company’s chief financial officer Michael R. Smith warned, "While we continue to expect a mid-single digit increase in inflation for the year, it has moved higher and is now approaching a double-digit increase in the fourth quarter. "
+Food and spice company McCormick called this the “highest inflationary period of the last decade or even two.”
+The company’s chief financial officer, Michael R. Smith, warned, “While we continue to expect a mid-single-digit increase in inflation for the year, it has moved higher and is now approaching a double-digit increase in the fourth quarter.”

-Housewares and beauty product company Helen of Troy, with brands like OXO storage containers, Drybar hair dryers and Hydro Flask water bottles, signaled more price increases are coming during an earnings call last week.
+Housewares and beauty-product company Helen of Troy — the company behind Oxo storage containers, Drybar hair dryers and Hydro Flask water bottles — signaled during an earnings call last week that more price increases are coming.

-“We’re assuming that the inflation is not going to be transitory, and we’re positioning ourselves accordingly,” said Chief Executive Officer Julien Mininberg.
+“We’re assuming that the inflation is not going to be transitory, and we’re positioning ourselves accordingly,” chief executive Julien Mininberg said.

 There are also early signs of wage-price spirals building, especially in the restaurant sector.

-Fuzzy’s Taco Shop in Wichita, Kansas, is about to raise menu prices for the second time this year.
-Operating Partner Whitney Reitz said she had no choice.
+Fuzzy’s Taco Shop in Wichita is about to raise menu prices for the second time this year.
+Operating partner Whitney Reitz said she had no choice.
 Over the summer, she raised starting pay from about $8 to $10 an hour to attract workers, prompting a menu price hike.
 Then she bumped pay up again, adding 50 cents to $1 more for workers who stay a month.
 By the fall, starting pay was up to $12 an hour.
-Now another price hike is coming on the menu.
+Now another price hike is coming.

-Reitz has worked hard to retain current employees with bonuses and special perks.
+Reitz has worked to retain employees with bonuses and perks.
 Over the summer, they shut the shop down entirely and took everyone to the zoo.
-But there is little to indicate the hiring and retention pressures will ease anytime soon.
+But there is little to indicate the hiring and retention pressures will ease soon.
 She’s also faced some frustration from customers, especially from regulars who notice when their orders suddenly cost more.

-“We just went through a 5 percent price increase and we’re getting pushback on it,” she said.
+“We just went through a 5 percent price increase, and we’re getting pushback on it,” she said.

 Across the country, restaurant prices are up nearly 5 percent over a year ago, the Labor Department reported Wednesday.
 Rising food and housing costs accounted for more than half of the inflation jump in the past year, a sign that supply chain glitches and worker shortages are spreading to more parts of the economy with little sign of easing soon.

-Fred Rosenthal, the longtime owner of Jasper’s Restaurant in Largo, Maryland, is facing the twin problems right now of supply shortages of key foods and a difficult time getting the waiters and cooks, calling it the hardest hurdle he’s faced in 50 years in the restaurant business.
+Fred Rosenthal, the longtime owner of Jasper’s Restaurant in Largo, Md., is facing twin problems — shortages of key foods and a difficult time getting waiters and cooks, calling it the hardest hurdle he’s faced in 50 years in the restaurant business.

-About the only certainty for Rosenthal is costs keep rising.
-He used to pay staff $13 an hour.
+About the only certainty for Rosenthal is that costs keep rising.
+He used to pay staffers $13 an hour.
 This year he is guaranteeing $20 an hour.
-The wage hike attracted a rush of applicants, but also contributed to costing him $100,000 to reopen the restaurant, he estimated.
+The wage hike attracted a rush of applicants but also contributed to it costing him $100,000 to reopen the restaurant, he estimated.
 On top of that, he fields daily calls from his suppliers telling him certain items aren’t available or have shot up in price.

-Rosenthal prides himself on running a moderately-priced restaurant for families, but in the past six months, he’s already hiked prices more than he ever has, about 5 percent.
+Rosenthal said he prides himself on running a moderately priced restaurant for families, but in the past six months he has already hiked prices more than he ever has, about 5 percent.

 “We’ll probably have to raise prices again, maybe twice,” he said.
 “We try not to raise things $3 or $4.
 Instead we go up 40 or 50 cents on an item.
 But a family of four, when they leave the restaurant, their check is up a few more dollars.
 They feel that.”

-Rising food, gas and rent costs hit the budgets of low and middle-income Americans hard.
-While wages have been rising at the fastest pace in decades, the gains have been eaten up entirely by rising costs, Labor Department data show.
+Rising food, gas and rent costs hit the budgets of low- and middle-income Americans hard.
+While wages have been rising at the fastest pace in decades, the gains have been eaten up entirely by rising costs, Labor Department data shows.
 This prompts workers to ask for more pay.

 “The wage-price spiral has already begun,” said economist Sung Won Sohn of Loyola Marymount University and SS Economics.
 “In the financial markets and the economy, the biggest long-term problem we have is inflation.
 You can’t turn the inflation rate on and off.”